 The Council has a Code of Corporate Governance, which it continues to apply.
-The Code is prepared in accordance with the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives) publication 'Delivering Good Governance in Local Government' and is aligned to its six constituent core principles of good governance.
+The Code is prepared in accordance with the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives) publication "Delivering Good Governance in Local Government" and is aligned to its six constituent core principles of good governance.
 This statement explains how East Dunbartonshire Council reviews the effectiveness of these arrangements and delivers good governance.
+Temporary variations in governance arrangements were required immediately before the end of the financial year to react to the impact of the new and novel coronavirus (COVID-19) pandemic.

-We put in place temporary variations in governance arrangements during the financial year to manage the impact of the coronavirus (Covid) pandemic.
-Further detail on these variations is provided below.
+Impact of COVID-19 pandemic on governance arrangements

-Impact of Covid pandemic on governance arrangements
+1. Impact on business as usual in the delivery of services

-A. Impact on business as usual in the delivery of services
+Within these Accounts the Management Commentary provides a chronology of events in relation to the emergence of COVID-19 and the Council's response.
+Whilst the impact of COVID-19 covers a finite period during the current financial year the required revisions to governance arrangements are such that they warrant inclusion.
+Materially these adjustments related to those initiated following Scottish and UK Government Guidance with the Council basing its reaction on a number of key principles, these were as follows;

-The Covid pandemic impacted all Council services from the end of 2019/20 and throughout 2020/21.
-Whilst many services have now resumed, it continues to impact on service priorities and how services are delivered.
-Within these Accounts, the Management Commentary provides a chronology of events in relation to the Council's response to Covid for the year which followed Scottish and UK Government Guidance and sought to deliver on a number of key principles.
-Firstly, the Council continued to deliver services where possible through home working, online & telephone.
-Secondly, provision for children of key workers & for vulnerable children was put in place.
-Thirdly, the East Dunbartonshire Health & Social Care Partnership continued to provide essential care and protection services in line with Business Continuity Plans and the Caring for People Plan.
-Finally, all other frontline Council services initially moved to emergency service delivery only.
+- The Council continued to deliver services where possible through home working, online & telephone. - Provision for children of key workers & for vulnerable children was been put in place. - The East Dunbartonshire Health & Social Care Partnership continued to provide essential care and protection services in line with Business Continuity Plans and the Caring for People Plan. - All other frontline Council services moved to emergency service delivery only.